entangledion/PowerMM/README.md

 # PowerMM
 A Powershell-based graphical user interface utility to quickly paste in a list of indicators and upload to MineMeld lists/nodes/miners.
+Useful if you maintain custom firewall IP and URL dynamic blocklists in MineMeld.

 Currently the script supports uploading the following types of indicators: